silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/05_Extending/01_Extensions.md

 }
 ```

+You may also use [Injector service definitions](injector/) to define extensions such as `%$MyExtension.default`, which will be resolved by Injector before being applied.

 [notice]
 Please note that modifications such as this should be done in YAML configuration only.
 It is not recommended
 to use `Config::modify()->set()` to adjust the implementation class name of an extension after the configuration